open-education-hub/operating-systems/content/chapters/software-stack/lab/content/static-dynamic.md

 1674
 ```

-The dynamic executable references the dyamically-linked libc library (`/lib/x86_64-linux-gnu/libc.so.6`), whil the statically-linked executable has no references.
+The dynamic executable references the dynamically-linked libc library (`/lib/x86_64-linux-gnu/libc.so.6`), while the statically-linked executable has no references.
 Also, given the statically-linked executable integrated entire parts of statically-linked libraries, there are many more symbols than in the case of a dynamically-linked executable (`1674` vs. `33`).

 We can use `strace` to see that there are differences in the preparatory system calls for each type of executables.